PrincessRuth90/alx-system_engineering-devops/0x02-shell_redirections/README.md

-A script that replace all characters
+A script that removes all letters